mozilla-l10n/introduction/docs/index.markdown

 ### Joining a team and selecting your project

-Check your preferred language from the [team page](https://pontoon.mozilla.org/teams/) and from there, pick a project of your choice.
-You can filter projects based on priorities by clicking on the Priority column of the dashboard (1-5 stars).
+Find your preferred language from the [team page](https://pontoon.mozilla.org/teams/) and from there, pick a project of your choice.
+You can filter projects based on priorities by clicking on the Priority column of the dashboard (1–5 stars).

 The priority of a project is defined based on multiple criteria, like the importance of the product in the Mozilla ecosystem, userbase size, frequency of updates, etc.